To book Richard Parks please contact your JLA Agent.

-When injury cut short his rugby career, Richard was inspired by Ran Fiennes and decided to retrain as a mountaineer.
+When injury cut short his rugby career, Richard was inspired by Ran Fiennes to retrain as a mountaineer.
 He’s since taken on the most arduous physical challenges from climbing the highest peaks on all seven continents to the Yak Attack mountain bike race in Nepal, five consecutive marathons in Peru’s rainforest, two Ironman contests (back-to-back) in Snowdonia and a race to the South Pole.
-Testing his capabilities to the limits, and applying science to his expeditions, Richard admits the original spark came from fear of being a ‘nearly’ man.
+Testing his capabilities to the limits, and helping to further scientific understanding of mind and body through his expeditions, Richard reflects on what a person is capable of.

-Six months and eleven days after setting out Richard reached the summit of Mount Elbrus, the highest peak in the Russian Caucasus.
-He became the first person to conquer the Seven Summits and the three poles inside a calendar year and set a new standard for the feat.
-After this impressive achievement, Richard continued to challenge himself, running over 100 miles in five days through the Peruvian rainforest, and becoming the fastest Briton in history to ski solo, unsupported and unassisted from the coast of Antarctica to the South Pole (an expedition he filmed for Channel 5).
+Richard not only took on one of the toughest tests - climbing the highest mountains on each of the world's continents - plus the three ‘poles’ - North Pole, South Pole and Everest - but he did it in a record seven months.
+After that impressive achievement, he continued to challenge himself, running over 100 miles in five days through the Peruvian rainforest, and becoming the fastest Briton in history to ski solo, unsupported and unassisted from the coast of Antarctica to the South Pole (an expedition he filmed for Channel 5).

 © Copyright 2019 JLA.
 All rights reserved.

 Despite his reputation as an aggressive rugby player, Richard comes across as a humble guy.
 His irrepressible enthusiasm for death-defying exploits for charity can’t fail to raise a smile.
 More importantly, the way he's turned career-ending injury into a source of motivation is a terrific lesson for anyone.
 JLA Agent Millie Thomas